OscarFHC/OmniBEF_FieldNLA_public/README.md

 # OmniBEF_FieldNLA

-This repository contain the following data and code script for reproducing exactly the same figures and tables (not including the figure and table style) in the maniscript.
+This repository contain the following data and code script for reproducing exactly the same figures and tables (maybe not including the figure and table style) in the maniscript.

 * Data in this repository: